BestTimesToVisit.com Logo

 Sunrise Serenity at Phewa Lake

-Rent a rowboat just as dawn breaks and glide across the glassy surface of Phewa Lake.
-Watch the Annapurna range ignite with fiery hues of orange and pink, reflected perfectly in the tranquil water.
-Aim for a clear morning for the most dramatic mountain vistas.
+Rent a rowboat before dawn and glide across the glassy surface of Phewa Lake as the first rays of sun paint the Annapurna range in hues of pink and gold.
+The mist rising from the water adds a mystical aura, and the only sounds are the gentle lapping of waves and distant bird calls.
+Aim for a clear morning for the most spectacular mountain reflections.

 See all 8 things to do →